andrewcote10/computational-mechanics/module_01/01_Interacting_with_Python.md

 message, followed by a variable, and Python printed a useful combination of the message and the variable value.
 This is a pro tip!
 You want to print for humans.
 Let's now check the type of the new variables you just created above:

+**Note:** When inserting a variable into the output like sum_xy above, the string must be closed with parentheses and then followed by a comma, and then the variable is inserted without any formatting.

 ```{code-cell} ipython3
 type(sum_xy)